autowarefoundation/autoware.universe/perception/radar_crossing_objects_noise_filter/README.md

 - `angle_threshold` (double) [rad]
   - Default parameter is 1.0472.

 This parameter is the angle threshold to filter.
 It has condition that 0 < `angle_threshold` < pi / 2.
-See algorithm chapter for details.
+If the crossing angle is larger than this parameter, it can be a candidate for noise object.
+In other words, if it is smaller than this parameter, it is a filtered object.
+If this parameter is set smaller, more objects are considered noise.
+In detail. see algorithm chapter.

 - `velocity_threshold` (double) [m/s]
   - Default parameter is 3.0.

 This parameter is the velocity threshold to filter.
-See algorithm chapter for details.
+If velocity of an object is larger than this parameter, it can be a candidate for noise object.
+In other words, if velocity of an object is smaller than this parameter, it is a filtered object.
+If this parameter is set smaller, more objects are considered noise.
+In detail. see algorithm chapter.